ABOUT

 Prior to founding What If?
 Liz not only did graphic design but also invented and patented the Fobbie, Gift Wrapping in a Cinch® product.
 She won the Best New Product Award at the National Stationery Show which garnered attention in the industry leading to an exclusive worldwide licensing agreement with Berwick Offray, the largest ribbon and bow manufacturer in the world.
 The Fobbie has appeared on ABC, NBC, CBS and FOX networks, as well as the Today Show and the QVC Shopping Network.
 It has also been featured in a variety of publications and blogs and has been sold at Michaels® Craft Stores in the United States and Canada.
 Liz is the past Vice President of the Rocky Mountain Inventors Association, where she helped fellow inventors and has spoken about how to take an idea from conception to market.

 Need help with editing?
-I work with and recommend the following editor:
+I work with and recommend the following editors:

 Jesse Weiner holds an MFA in Writing from the Vermont College of Fine Arts and was the Spring 2022 recipient of the Norma Fox Mazer Award, which honors excellence in craft.
 A member of the Author's Guild, her short fiction has appeared in a range of publications including The Saturday Evening Post and she regularly contributes craft articles to The Freelancer, a publication by the Editorial Freelancer's Association.
 Jesse is also a judge for the popular storytelling platform NYC Midnight and a mentor for the PEN America Prison and Justice Writing Program.
 Jesse has diverse interests, reading and writing across genres.
 A specialist in developmental editing and writing coaching, please consider contacting her for support on your works in progress.